briannemsick/barrage/docs/dataset.rst

 .. contents:: **Table of Contents**:

-Barrage datasets are built around ``pandas.DataFrame``  and are designed to be flexible, performant, and powerful data iterators.
-The underlying data in a Barrage dataset can either be stored as filepaths or directly inside columns a convenient property for both small and large datasets.
+Barrage datasets are flexible, performant, and powerful data iterators built around ``list of dictionaries`` -> **DataFrame-like**.
+The underlying data can be conveniently stored directly inside the DataFrame for small datasets or as filepaths inside the DataFrame for large datasets.

 Datasets are comprised of three components: